ktsh2024/colmsg_html/README.md

 You may also put your nick name at the end of the command.
 Otherwise "としくん" will be used as default.

-If you want to run the program in a script, remember to add chcp 65001 to recognize unicode characters.  (see run_demo.cmd)
+If you want to run the program in a script, remember to add "chcp 65001" to recognize unicode characters.  (see run_demo.cmd)